izmerGhub/TESTNET-2-Octra-Testnet-Encrypt-and-Decrypt-Features--Izmer/README.md

 - **Claim Transfers** – Accept incoming private transfers into your encrypted balance.
 - **Decrypt Balance** – Reveal previously shielded OCT and return it to the public ledger.

+### 🧪 PREVIOUSLY Octra Testnet Task 1: Wallet and Token Setup

+#### 📥 Don't have an Octra wallet yet?
+👉 [CLICK HERE](https://github.com/octra-labs/wallet-gen) to create your wallet using the official wallet generator.

+#### 💧 Need Octra testnet tokens?
+👉 [CLICK HERE](https://faucet.octra.network/) to claim from the official faucet.

 ---

 ### Install Dependencies (Linux base)

 #### Install & Update Packages: